UWStout/VirtualFieldTripStudy/infoPages/01-FacilityOverview.md

 learning:
   title: 'Explore The Central Heating/Chiller Plant'
   description: >
-    Here you can try out the virtual tour interface by exploring the first floor without any restrictions.
-Click the button below and enjoy the tour!
+    Click below to start a tour of the first floor.
+Be sure to click to watch the video in the first room!
   buttonText: 'Tour The Plant'
 tourPano:
   enable: true
-  disablePriority: 'true'
   startRoom: '1S01_10'
   enabledRooms:
     - '1S01_22' # Control Room